What is confirmation?

 Martin Luther notes in Luther’s Small Catechism: “Confirmation is a public rite of the church preceded by a period of instruction designed to help baptized Christians identify with the life and mission of the Christian community.
 [It] provides opportunity for the individual Christian, relying on God’s promises given in Holy Baptism, to make a personal public confession of the faith . . .”

 How do you prepare for confirmation?

-At Wicker Park Lutheran Church, confirmands follow a two-year curriculum of study that includes looking at the basics of Luther’s Small Catechism, exploring the Bible, and digging into the complex questions of our faith.
-Confirmands are also required to complete a service project with fellow classmates and make four inter-/intra-faith visits including at a synagogue and a mosque.
+At Wicker Park Lutheran Church, confirmands follow a two-year, four-semester curriculum of study that includes looking at the basics of Luther’s Small Catechism, exploring the Bible, Christian history, and digging into the complex questions of our faith.
+Confirmands are also complete a service project with fellow classmates and make four inter-/intra-faith visits including at a synagogue and a mosque.

 What’s an appropriate age to begin?